-Chats for Change: Racism: Generational Differences -Join facilitators Leona Hess, PhD, Director of Strategy and Equity Education Programs at the Icahn School of Medicine at Mount Sinai, and David Muller, MD, Dean for Medical Education, Professor and System Chair at the Icahn Mount Sinai, to discuss if millennials understand and experience racism differently than people from older generations and how this impacts the ways in which we work and learn in our environment.
+Chats for Change: Racism: Generational Differences -Join facilitators Leona Hess, PhD, Director of Strategy and Equity Education Programs at Icahn Mount Sinai, and David Muller, MD, Dean for Medical Education, and Marietta and Charles C. Morchand Chair in Medical Education at Icahn Mount Sinai, to discuss if millennials understand and experience racism differently than people from older generations and how this impacts the ways in which we work and learn in our environment.
 The discussion on Tuesday, December 7, at noon, will unpack these generational differences and explore how we can turn them into opportunities.
 Register here.

-Leading with Confidence and Owning Your Voice - on Thursday, December 9, at 11 am, the Black Women Leaders Connect employee resource group will host a panel discussion with Maxine Legall, Director of Patient Experience and Cultural Transformation at Mount Sinai Morningside; Germaine Nelson, Clinical Program Manager at the Selikoff Centers for Occupational Health at the Icahn School of Medicine at Mount Sinai; Lucia Lee, VP of Media and Public Affairs for MSHS; and Calandra Branch, Senior Director of Network Operations at MSHS.
+Leading with Confidence and Owning Your Voice - on Thursday, December 9, at noon, the Black Women Leaders Connect employee resource group will host a panel discussion with Maxine Legall, Director of Patient Experience and Cultural Transformation at Mount Sinai Morningside; Germaine Nelson, Clinical Program Manager at the Selikoff Centers for Occupational Health at Icahn Mount Sinai; Lucia Lee, VP of Media and Public Affairs for MSHS; and Calandra Branch, Senior Director of Network Operations at MSHS.
 Register here.